cuvva/cuvva-public-go/cmd/cdep/README.md

 ### update

 A CLI tool to deploy things to a specific environment.
-Covers boths services maintained by rancher and lambdas handled by AWS.
+Covers both orchestrated services and lambdas handled by AWS.

 This tool is designed to speed up quick day-to-day updates, and is not meant to be all encompassing.